Skip to content

 Terminology

-Clinical concepts and other content used to code CQL can be stored in the CQL Editor.
+Clinical concepts, the data dictionary and other content used to code CQL can be stored in the The Spark Editor.

-This allows the CQL editor to autocomplete with the codes stored within it when writing.
-These codes are referred to as concepts or codes in the CQL editor.
-This aligns with the terminology concept in FHIR.
+This allows the The Spark Editor to autocomplete with the codes stored within it when writing.
+These codes are referred to as concepts or codes in the The Spark Editor.
+This aligns with the terminology concept in FHIR, and the Data Dictonary in the DAK.

 The benefits of auto-completion include: